TomazFilgueira/UFRN-ML-2025-1/README.md

 # Comparing models with different threshold

+By default classification problems generaly use a probability of 0.5 as a separator liner between classes.
+In other words, proababilities highers than 0.5 are classified as positive class, whereas probabilities lower than threshold are classified as negative class.

+Let's analyze how those models behave using a different threhsold other than the default.
+Now are using a value of 0.4.

-First let's plot confusion matrix of model 1 and its metrics:
+Firstly, the figures below potray a confusion matrix of model 1 and its metrics:

 ![Alt text](image/confusion_matrix_0.4.png)